500 Pushups a Day for 1 Month Results: Why It Improves Endurance but Not Optimal for Chest Growth

 You can much more easily progressively overload these movements since switching weights and rep ranges is simple, ultimately making developing a stronger and more defined chest much easier.

-There are many programs that exist out there to get good overall gains, with a beginner hypertrophy program being one the best for beginners.
-For more advanced trainees, focusing on a bench press pyramid routine is a great idea, or a chest toning workout plan.
+There are numerous programs available to achieve overall gains, with a hypertrophy program being highly recommended for beginners.
+Advanced trainees may benefit from focusing on a bench press pyramid routine or a specialized chest toning workout plan.

 To sum things up, my results from doing pushups every day were not that great and other anecdotal evidence, as well as sport science principles agrees with me that it is not that effective.